hpham2/MEAN-Stack/README.md

 5. run "npm run start:server" for second terminal
 6. Open browser "localhost:4200" to see result

+## Plan to do:
+ 1. Hash password.
+ 2. Set up token, with library JWT, after authentication.
+ 3. Allow create, edit, delete, only if the header contains validated token.
+ 4. Appropriate error handling.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.